Mashalk199/Projects/README.md

 • Working on implementing the SVD algorithm to the dataset to improve recommendation performance.

+2. **MIMIC-IV Dysglycemia Prediction** | Pytorch, Tensorflow, NumPy  | Mar 2025 – June 2025

+• Worked in a group of 5 to conduct a combined 50 research paper literature review to learn researched techniques and understand the problem to predict time-series glucose outcomes for ICU patients.

+• Utilised cutting-edge machine/deep learning techniques like Long Short-Term Memory (LSTM), Phased LSTM, SVR, XGBoost ensemble trees for continuous and classification regression.

+• Achieved results competitive with established literature on predicting dysglycemia, improving on some literature model’s error scores by 13%.

-2. **VetCare** | Java, Thymeleaf, Spring Boot, Bootstrap, Docker, MySQL, AWS, Mockito | Aug 2023 – Oct 2023
+3. **VetCare** | Java, Thymeleaf, Spring Boot, Bootstrap, Docker, MySQL, AWS, Mockito | Aug 2023 – Oct 2023

 • Developed a pet care full-stack web application with a wide range of features developed, including clinic appointment booking, pet records, prescription and treatment plan management with AWS email notifications.